fatihacet/gitlab-workflow/README.md

 ### Features

-Current version is only can open issues and MRs assigned to you.
+Current version can open issues and MRs assigned to you.
+This is just the beginning and more to come.

 ### Setup

-Extensions needs GitLab `userId`.
-You should add it to User Settings file.
+Extension needs your GitLab `userId`. set in the User Settings file.
+You can simply add it with the line below.

 `"gitlab.userId": "GITLAB_USER_ID",`

-You can open User Settings file pressing `Cmd+,` on Mac OS or go to `Code > Preferences > User Settings`.

 If you are using GitLab on a custom domain, you should also set `gitlab.instanceUrl`.
 Default is `https://gitlab.com`.

+You can open User Settings file pressing `Cmd+,` on Mac OS or go to `Code > Preferences > User Settings`.

 ### Usage